deartc/PythonistaCovidDance/README.md

 7. Implement a regular expression (regex) to ensure a field either a phone number or an email address is always stored and displayed in the same format.
 I used my email address and implemented a regex to ensure it was stored in same format.

+8. I implemented a unit test for my program.
+The report indicated no errors in .03 seconds.

 Correct use of Git/Github and commits: I followed the correct steps in the project guidelines to create and name the github repository that would reflect a distinct repository.
 I then used the proper guidelines to initialize the project and add files using git bash and the command line.
 I then far exceeded the minimum number of commits needed to pass.